 SPECIAL OFFICER FOR LINGUISTIC MINORITIES (Art.
 350B)

 - A linguistic minority is a group of people whose mother tongue is different from that of the majority in the state or part of a state.
-Thus, the linguistic minorities are determined on a state-wise basis.
+Thus, linguistic minorities are determined on a state-wise basis.

 - Originally, the Constitution of India did not make any provision with respect to the Special Officer for Linguistic Minorities.